watson/workload/README.md

 ## Filters

-A filter is a function that will lower the chance of a request being made.
+A filter is a function that will either lower the chance of a request being made or modify the request in some way.

 The function is called every time a request is ready to be made.
 It's passed the request object and a callback.
 Whether or not it calls the